atufkas/prototype-setoptions-fixlet/README.md

 originally provided ```Ajax.Base.prototype```.

-So, if you recently upgraded from prototype 1.5.x or scriptaculous 1.7.x to a later version and experience problems with your application, this one may help out as a quick fix.
+So, if you recently upgraded from prototype 1.5.x or scriptaculous 1.7.x to a later version and experience problems with your application: Instead of refactoring the old code, this one may help out as a quick fix.

-Instead of refactoring the old code, this fixlet may act as a quick fix.

 ### Usage

-This can be used in a "fill-in" style, for example:
+Just load the js as a "fill-in" additionally to loading prototype.js, for example:

     <script src="/yourjsfolder/prototype-1.7.1.js" type="text/javascript" />
     <script src="/yourjsfolder/prototype-setoptions-fixlet.js" type="text/javascript" />